Here is the preliminary research for component 1.

 Extraction 2 (2023) |

-Action Fight, explosion, loud bangs, violence, weapons |
+Action Fight, explosion, loud bangs, violence, weapons, face-paced editing, blood, sound effects to enhance the actions, etc |

 This opening scene focused primarily on who was presumably the hero or main character of this movie.
 The instant gunshots, blood and the war setting really made it obvious it was an action movie.
 It followed the main character and his journey with his injury, and made me curious if he was going to live (he has plot armour, of course he's gonna live).
 Overall it was attention grabbing and very violent and gore-y. |

 I didn't like it all that much.
 The graphic injury may be appealing to some audiences but for me, it was just off putting.
 It grabbed my attention at first, but I quickly lost interest.
-The man was being transported to multiple places, having stuff done ion him to |
+The man was being transported to multiple places, having stuff done to him and it became repetitive and boring quite quickly.
+Maybe this is just personal preference about this genre itself. |

 Pamali: Dusun Pocong (2023) |

-Horror Ghosts, dark settings, blood, screams, running/chase scene |
+Horror Ghosts, dark costumes, blood, screams, running/chase scene, low-key lighting, jumpscares, eerie non-diegetic sounds, etc |

 This opening scene included a man digging a hole to put a tied up corpse in, however after he whistled, suddenly he was completely surrounded by corpses.
 This created a sense of mystery and will definitely grab the audience's attention and keep them curious.
 There was no dialogue in the film, so we relied on the visuals to give us context.
 However, just by the mise-en-scene alone we can tell this is a horror movie. |

 I liked the no dialogue part actually, because it kept the scene mysterious.
 Since the man was alone, and doing strange things, it made me ask many questions like “is this man doing something that could get him in trouble?” and “why are there so many corpses around him?”.
-I think this is a good effect to have in a horror film |
+I think this is a good effect to have in a horror film. |

 Uglies (2024) |

-Sci Fi Robots, tech, space, AI, machinery, mad scientists |
+Sci Fi Robots, tech, space, AI, machinery, mad scientists, robots vs humans, etc |

 This opening scene included a narration about the world’s past events, which heavily helped give us context on what the plot is really about.
 Primarily, It told us about how the world in this movie works like. |